 Job sectors and job profiles:

-In Careerpilot you will find information about a range of job sectors.
-The Careerpilot information will tell you the basics about the job sector including, what it is like, key facts about the job market in the UK and the South of Englnad, how you can get in, types of jobs, case studies and useful links.
+Careerpilot also has lots of information on job sectors with links to 100s of job profiles, which provide detailed information including: what it is like, key facts about the job market in the UK and the South of England, how you can get in, types of jobs, case studies and useful links.

 They also offer free advice from advisers who can provide you with information, advice and guidance on skills, learning and work.
 Explore the different ways to get in touch with an adviser.